sensu/sensu-go/RBAC.md

 2. A User may be a member of more than one Group.

-3. A Group may be granted Read or Read/Write access to a specific object type within an Environment.
+3. A Group may be granted read or read/write access to a specific object type within an Environment.

-4. A Group may be granted Read or Read/Write access to a specific instance of an object within an Environment (overriding the group's permissions to that object type for this object).
+4. A Group may be granted read or read/write access to a specific instance of an object within an Environment (overriding the group's permissions to that object type for this object).

 5. An Agent has a User.